 Gypsy Caravans were long touted as the "typical Irish holiday" (though most Irish people would not agree) and acquired an air of ethnic eco-tourism.
 Generally, a unique way to see a small part of the island.
 Temporary "gypsies" will have to stick to a certain area and a selection of roads.
 Consider this mode of transport only if you want to spend lots of quality time with your traveling companions!

-Obviously walking all over Ireland requires loads of time and stamina.
+Walking all over Ireland requires loads of time and stamina.
 It is not really an option unless you are planning for a really long holiday.

 While hitch-hiking should not be considered especially dangerous in Ireland, the usual precautions should be taken.
 But even the most optimistic hitch-hiker will soon find that the reluctance to pick up strangers has increased in Irish drivers.